- sales & marketing

 Start by choosing an appropriate variable from a marketing perspective.
 If you are looking to optimise the landing page, you can take a CTA button placement as a variable.
 Another factor to test can be the title of the page, the placement of a conversion form, the colour of the buttons and texts, etc.

-In the case of emails, you can test the impact of a change of senders’ names, change in email subject lines and images used.
+In the case of emails, you can test the impact of a change of senders’ names, a change in email subject lines and images used.
 These may seem like minor aspects, but they can bring in the big traffic numbers you desire.
 Thus you must choose these variables carefully.

 2. Create the Variations